Frances Fowler Wallace Memorial Award

-The Frances Fowler Wallace Memorial Award provides financial assistance to support for doctoral students’ dissertation research on “the cause, treatment, cure, and prevention of mental disease, mental illness, and mental disorders,” as designated in her will.
+The Frances Fowler Wallace Memorial Award provides financial assistance to support doctoral students’ dissertation research on “the cause, treatment, cure and prevention of mental disease, mental illness and mental disorders,” as designated in the will of Mrs. Wallace.
 The award provides up to $1,500 for research-related expenses such as survey mailings, software, participant stipends and training.
 Award recipients must provide a copy of the final dissertation to the foundation.

 Applicant’s dissertation proposal must have been successfully defended by the time of application submission.
 Only doctoral candidates in the nursing, psychology, social work, sociology and other fields relevant to mental health programs at The University of Texas at Austin may apply.
 Dissertations may be quantitative or qualitative in design.

 - A description of the proposed dissertation and how it relates to mental health